rcode5/mojo_magick/README.md

     MojoMagick::resize('/img/test.jpg', '/img/test.jpg', {:width=>100, :height=>200})

 ### Resize an image so that it fills a 100 x 100 bounding box

 After this transformation, your image's short side will be 100px.
 This will preserve the aspect ratio.

     MojoMagick::resize('/img/infile.jpg', '/img/outfile.jpg', {:width=>100, :height=>100, :fill => true})

-### Resize an image so that it fills (and is cropped) to fill a
-100 x 100 bounding box
+### Resize an image so that it fills and is cropped to a 100 x 100 bounding box

 After this transformation, your image will be 100x100.
 But it does not distort the images.
 It crops out of the Center.

     MojoMagick::resize('/img/infile.jpg', '/img/outfile.jpg', {:width=>100, :height=>100, :fill => true, :crop => true})

 ### Code sample of how to shrink all jpg's in a folder

     require 'mojo_magick'

     image_folder = '/tmp/img'